okdar/smartarcs/docs/index.md

 ... documentation in progress

 ### Power Saver
 There is no need to update watch screen whole day, e.g. when you sleep.
-SmartArcs watchfaces (*currently only Origin, it will come to Active and Trip soon*) come with a unique feature, you can set up a period of time when the watch screen is not updated.
+SmartArcs watchfaces (*currently only Origin and Active, it will come to Trip soon*) come with a unique feature, you can set up a period of time when the watch screen is not updated.
 It can save up to 15% of battery life (depending on power saver confuguration, measured on *vívoactive 3*).

 *Please note that this function saves battery life only when SmartArcs watchface is active (shown on the screen), it has no impact in any other application.*